simonpasquier/openshift_templates/prometheus/README.md

 * Monitor the application and container metrics (it requires the ability to create cluster-wide roles and bindings).

+# Compatibility

+This example has only be tested with OpenShift 3.6.
+In particular, it will require some changes for Kubernetes >= 1.7.3 since the 'container_' metrics are now exposed by the Kubelet service at /metrics/cadvisor instead of /metrics.

 # Setting up the Prometheus account

 Create the Prometheus service account with permissions to view services,